josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/README.md

 - **`CString`**: Includes classes for handling UTF-8 and ASCII strings.
 - **`Extensions`**: Offers classes containing extension methods.

-The intermediary projects are compiled using .NET 6.0, as it is the official LTS support target of this package.
+The intermediary projects are compiled using .NET 6.0 and the latest supported version of the C# language, as it is the official LTS extended support target of this package.
 However, the code remains compatible and can be compiled targeting .NET Standard 2.1 up to the latest publicly available version of .NET.